felixsidzed/tea/README.md

 ## Example Usage

-To compile and link a Tea program into a native executable on Windows, you can use the following `test.bat` script:
+To compile a Tea program into a native object file, you can use the following command:

 ```bat
 tea test.tea -o build/test.o